How to Deal with a High Car Payment

 Negative Equity (A Lack of Options)

 Negative equity is the hardest position to be in.
-You are going to find distinctly less options available to you in this category, certainly not a title loan, but we’ve managed to scrounge up a few that could be useful.
+You are going to find distinctly fewer options available to you in this category, certainly not a title loan, but we’ve managed to scrounge up a few that could be useful.
 First, extending your loan terms through refinancing is an option.
 I mentioned this is not the best option in the “Refinance” section, but if you have negative equity, it’s one of your best choices.
 You’ll pay more in the long run but eventually, you’ll get back on top of it.
-If after you’ve spoke to a lender and gotten some form of forbearance, the other option is to save as much money as you can and try pay off the difference (if it isn’t too large).
+If after you’ve spoken to a lender and gotten some form of forbearance, the other option is to save as much money as you can and try pay off the difference (if it isn’t too large).
 You can even see if you can get someone else to take over your loan.
 That is something you can work out with the lender though; if the other person doesn’t pay, you are once again back in the hot seat.